saniyanafees6/pinterest-clone/README.md

 # Welcome to the Pinterest Clone

-Soem awesome steps to come
+Some awesome steps to come